Raise your hand if you’ve ever turned off the news because it was just too much to handle.

 - Before Joey became a Lit Kid, he could only read at school.
 That’s where the books were.
 “Now I read a book every night,” says Joey.
 That’s because Lit Kids get three new books a month, thanks to our generous donors.
 With books of his own, Joey gets way more reading practice than he could at school alone.
 His literacy scores are improving, and he’s finding out just how fun reading can be.
 His favorite books this month?
 “A-Z Mysteries, the best.”

 Example A isn’t the worst possibility.
 People will feel sad for Joey, and could be moved to give.
 However, this example is all about what’s sad: Joey doesn’t have books, his test scores are low, he feels bad.
 Example B is about what the organization is doing to improve things, it’s about what’s being accomplished.
 Donors could read a lot of stories like that without feeling terrible.

 Part of the reason donors get compassion fatigue is that the problems nonprofits face are so big.
 When confronted with the sheer scale of poverty, or cancer, or other issues, it feels impossible to make a difference.
 Small-scale actions like giving $25 just don’t feel adequate, so donors may decide not to even bother.

 Nonprofits can help donors with this overwhelm by demonstrating how much of a difference small-scale actions can have on a bigger cause.
-Tell stories that center how one person’s life can be better because of a donor’s gift, and show how that fits into the larger picture.
+Tell stories that center on how one person’s life can be better because of a donor’s gift, and show how that fits into the larger picture.

 Whenever possible, connect the money your donors give to their impact.
 Demonstrate how even a small amount helps.